 *The video above shows a very well coordinated team of veteran players.
 While it is possible to take advantage of the way various perks stack, a casual team may not find the same level of success.

 If you still aren’t happy with weapon balancing or mobility in Destiny 2, there are big changes on the horizon.
-See the “Weapon Changes” and “Class Changes” sections above.
+See the “Weapon Changes” and “Sandbox Changes” sections above.

 If the loot still isn’t compelling enough for your liking, see the “More Loot” section above.